WDI-SEA/express-pokedex/readme.md

   * How does the app retrieve a list of Pokemon?
   * How many Pokemon does the API call retrieve?
 Why that many?
   * What are the routes defined in the application?
-  * Try adding a Pokemon to your favorites.
+  * Think about adding a Pokemon to your favorites.
-    * How is this data being submitted?
+    * How will this data be submitted?
     * What will you have to do to save this data to a database?
     * What will you have to do to display favorite Pokemon?